Peptides Vietnam LogoPeptides Vietnam

 Why Vietnam Is a Good Place for NAD+ Therapy

 NAD+ IV drips at international hospitals in the US or Europe can cost $500 to $1,000 per session.
 In Vietnam, the same treatment at major hospitals like Vinmec or FV Hospital costs $150 to $350.
-The quality at these international hospitals is genuinely high.
+The quality at these international hospitals is high.
 They use the same pharmaceutical grade NAD+ and the same slow drip protocols.

 Subcutaneous NAD+ from regional research suppliers is also significantly cheaper than Western sources.
 A vial that would cost $150 to $200 from a US peptide company might cost $50 to $80 from a verified Asian supplier with the same purity and COA documentation.